expo/expo/docs/pages/versions/v32.0.0/guides/assets.md

 ## Performance

+### Fonts

 Some assets are too important to start your app without.
 Fonts often fall into this category.
 On the web the font loading problem is known by several acronyms: FOUT, FOIT, and FOFT, which stand for Flash of Unstyled Text, Flash of Invisible Text, and Flash of Faux Text ([read more here](https://css-tricks.com/fout-foit-foft/)).
 The default behaviour with the icon-font-powered [@expo/vector-icons](../icons/#icons) icons is a FOIT on first load, and on subsequent loads the font will be automatically cached.
 Users have higher standards for mobile than web, so you might want to take it a step further by preloading and caching the font and important images during the initial loading screen.

+### Images

+Images often take up the most space out of the assets in an Expo project.
+To compress the images (PNGs and JPGs) in your project, you can run `expo optimize`.
+Alternatively, when you publish using `expo publish`, you will be prompted and asked if you'd like to do so if you haven't already.
+You can pass in a `--save` flag to backup a copy of each file using a `.orig` extension so that you can easily restore them if you find you don't like the compressed version.
+You can compress specific assets using `--include="[pattern]"`.
+This will only optimize assets that match this glob pattern.
+Otherwise, it defaults to using the `assetBundlePatterns` field in your `app.json`.
+If you want to exclude certain assets you can pass in `--exclude="[pattern]"`.
+This will avoid assets that match this glob pattern.
+Glob patterns are always relative to project root regardless of where you call the command from.